 In 2018 and 2019, the Bulletin of Atomic Scientists announced that the Doomsday Clock had reached “2 minutes to midnight.”
 For 70 years, the Clock has been a symbol for how close we are to a man-made disaster, where midnight is a point of no return.
 As our planet suffers around us, quietly and with frightening potential, are we able to make sacrifices for a future we can’t know or see?
 As we benefit from our privileges today, are we prepared to give up what is necessary to enable liberation for all tomorrow?

-In reflecting on these questions, I read about the science of memory and how we think about time.
-I also spent months re-treading my own memory footprints, as well as discovering dozens of memories of my husband’s that I had never heard.
+In reflecting on these questions, we read about the science of memory and how we think about time.
 The result was Glass Hours, an installation and card game exploring whether our connection, even love, of the future can grow stronger if we creatively engage with both our past and future in the same space.

 Creators first picked a painted coin and were asked to share a memory that was evoked or invoked by the colors.
 For some, the spark was immediate, and experiences from many decades ago, or that hadn’t been recalled for decades, bubbled forth.
 One individual recalled a 60-year-old memory of a friend from childhood, someone who they hadn’t thought about or remembered for decades.
 Another remembered the color of the wall in the den of her old childhood home on a particular day.
 Her sister, who was by her side, then shared with us an old memory of skinny-dipping for the only time in her life.
 Neither sister had ever heard these stories before.
 Other creators noticed new details or colors in familiar memories, bonding with the paintings that evoked them.